ianbattin/Rising/Resources/TileMapEditor/README.txt

 Click a block from the loaded tileset and click anywhere on the map.
 The red outline is the map boundary.
 You can ignore the green outline.
 Ctrl + s to save map and Ctrl + o to open map.

+NOTE: The blocks with the red X are placeholders to represent blocks that are invisible BUT THAT WILL CAUSE COLLISION IN GAME.
+Use block 0 for air (it's the only invisible block that doesn't have a red X)

 ***
 This tilemap editor only uses a tileset with two types of tiles: blocked and nonblocked.